maor-rozenfeld/sell-bcash/README.md

 There's no magic that transforms BCash into Bitcoin.
 You'll need to sell it in an exchange site.

 ***how?***

 The following exchange sites are said to support BCash deposits.

 * [HitBTC](https://hitbtc.com/) is accepting BCash deposits, without any customer verification process, and allow you to exchange it only after 2 confirmations.
-- [ViaBTC](https://www.viabtc.com/) is accepting BCH deposits, and you can exchange it only after 20 confirmations.
+* [ViaBTC](https://www.viabtc.com/) is accepting BCH deposits, and you can exchange it only after 20 confirmations.

+>***Warning: we don't know if any of these exchange sites will actually let you withdraw your Bitcoins, it's on your own risk.
+I will update once we have proven reports***

 You can check the blocks being mined on [BlockDozer](http://blockdozer.com/insight/blocks) or [Blockchair](https://blockchair.com/bitcoin-cash/blocks).